-The Danish astronomer Tycho Brahe (1546-1601) made very many, very careful, naked eye observations of the positions of the planets.
+The Danish astronomers Tycho and Sophia Brahe (1546-1601, 1559-1643) made very many, very careful, naked eye observations of the positions of the planets.
 He was joined by Johannes Kepler, a tireless calculator.
 After a long time trying to fit circular orbits and even musical harmonies to the data, Kepler eventually discovered that the data were all well fitted by the following empirical laws.

 Why is it so?
 What underlying reasons are there for Kepler's laws?
 It is difficult for a modern person to have a feeling for the magnitude of this puzzle – hence this appendix.
 For two millenia, this was the riddle of riddles.
 So Newton's demonstration that the three laws follow simply from his laws of mechanics was a major triumph and secured his fame.
 Proving the first law requires a reasonable amount of geometry, so we omit it here.
 In the multimedia tutorial on Physclips we derive the other two.
 To revise briefly here:

 For circular orbits at least, we have derived Kepler's third law in a few simple equations.
 The same force that makes the apple fall rules the heavens.
 The second law, which is animated below, follows just as simply from conservation of angular momentum.
 The proof, which is given in the multimedia section is repeated here: